robert/robert.github.com/_posts/2020-08-12-ppab7-auto-project-builder.md

 Contracts should be as complex as they need to be and no more.
 Think about how you would describe your function to someone else, and what they would need to know in order to use it correctly.
 Would anything about your function surprise them?
 Is there any risk that using it will introduce strange, silent bugs to their code?

 These kinds of "ergonomics" are always important for making your code clean and readable.
-However, they are most important when you're writing "library code" that is intended be read and used by a wide range of people in a wide range of circumstances.
+However, they are most important when you're writing "library code" that is intended to be read and used by a wide range of people in a wide range of circumstances.
 A good example of library code is the code behind a templating engine like Jinja.

 Let's look at how to use contracts to design clean, pleasant-to-use functions.